-United Way of Metropolitan Nashville is committed to the long-term health and well being of the Middle Tennessee community.
+United Way of Metropolitan Nashville is committed to the long-term health and well being of the Nashville community.
 In order to ensure that the needs in our community will be met well into the future, United Way has established a planned giving program.

-Through this program, donors can give lasting gifts that will continue to help those in need for years to come.
+Through this program, investors can give lasting gifts that will continue to help those in need for years to come.
 Planned gifts are made in the form of assets rather than income to insure long-term impact.
-Whether through a gift of stock, bequest, life insurance policy, or a trust, donors can contribute to United Way’s endowment, which will enable us to distribute a greater portion of annual gifts to the agencies addressing the most critical needs in Middle Tennessee.
+Whether through a gift of stock, bequest, life insurance policy, or a trust, donors can contribute to United Way’s endowment, which will enable us to create and ever increasing impact in our community.

 Your planned gifts to United Way can be made in a variety of ways and will not only benefit United Way and the Middle Tennessee community, but also may provide significant tax and income advantages.
 Donors are advised to consult with their attorneys or other professional advisers in considering a planned gift to United Way of Metropolitan Nashville.
 To leave a lasting legacy to the community by including United Way of Metropolitan Nashville in your will or estate plans, call Celeste Wilson at 615-780-2403 for more information.